 - anger and stress.

 If you or someone you know are finding it difficult to manage mental health issues, try healthdirect’s symptom checker and get advice on when to seek professional help.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self care, talking to a health professional, going to a hospital or calling triple zero (000).

 CBT helps you to understand your thinking and behaviour.

 You’ll learn skills that will help with your current problems and that you can apply to future problems.

 It relies on a close professional relationship with your therapist.
 They will help you to recognise the difference between helpful and unhelpful thoughts, and teach you how to let go of the unhelpful thoughts.

 Your CBT program could be anywhere between 5 and 20 weeks, depending on your problem and the treatment program you and your therapist agree on.
 CBT can be conducted in private or group sessions, or online (e-therapy).
 Psychologists, some doctors with special training in mental health and other therapists conduct CBT.
 You may be eligible for a mental health plan by your doctor to access Medicare rebates for CBT.

 It’s likely to include some ‘homework’.
-You’ll work with your therapist to set some tasks to practise what you talk about.
+You’ll work with your therapist to set some tasks to practice what you talk about.
 CBT can be used at the same time as relaxation techniques, breathing techniques, medication or supportive counselling.

 When doesn’t CBT work?